schneiti/searouter-osm/README.md

 **Note:** On my PC the web app consumes comparably quite a lot RAM which is why the routing behaves a little slower than with the Evaluation method (see next section).

-*The port of the web app can be changed by editing the [application.properties](./src/main/resources/application.properties) file-*
+*The port of the web app can be changed by editing the [application.properties](./src/main/resources/application.properties) file.*

 <img src="./docres/frontend.jpg" height="300px">

 ### ...
 Evaluate and compare different routers on a large scale

-First place a .fmi file containing the dijkstra grid graph in the [src/main/resources](./src/main/resources) directory called
+First place a .fmi file containing the grid graph in the [src/main/resources](./src/main/resources) directory called
 ```exported_grid.fmi```.